cepharum/rated/README.md

 This is defining some pool named `perip` for managing rate limiting of requests.
 It is capable of managing more than 1.5 million requests.

-Adding the followeing rule in your website's `server` block is eventually enabling rate limiter for that site:
+Adding the following rule in your website's `server` block is eventually enabling rate limiter for that site:

 ```